keskival/universal-embodiment/README.md

 All that we need to get such controllability over universal embodiments is to define generative data processes which generate these kinds of sequences, and we'll do that with a set of self-supervised objectives in an inherently generative sequence model.

 All the tokens form one sequence, but certain objectives mask out tokens of specific types to impose correct information flows.

+So, the objectives become autoregressive prediction objectives with selective masking imposing structure and multiagentic inductive bias.

+Similarly as with multimodal large models tokens can have different types based on modality, here tokens have different types which affect their masking-based autoregressive structure.
+It is an extension of modality-based token typing.

 ## Multi-agent Deconflicting